Making a withdrawal

 Withdrawal to pay tax after transferring a foreign superannuation

 Need to pay a bit of extra tax?
-There are some circumstances in which you may be able to use your KiwiSaver to cover it.
+There are some circumstances in which you may be able to use funds in your KiwiSaver savings to cover it.

 You may be able to withdraw some of your KiwiSaver savings if you need to pay either: